jlmurdoch/tappioca/README.md

 - Optional: TZX or TAP files

 ## What is left to do?
 What could be added?
-- Fix the CMakeLists.txt to allow easier enabling of Zlib & SD Card support
 - General optimisation (memory, code, etc)
 - Debugging printf() for troubleshooting
 - Read direct from SD card rather than using memory